openmls/openmls/interop_client/README.md

 ### Docker compose

-Simply navigate to the `./docker` folder and run `docker compose up`.
+Simply navigate to the `./docker` folder and run `docker compose up --build`.
 This will build the images, start the services, and run the test.

 This will run the `welcome_join.json` config file in the test-runner.
 To choose a different one, set the environment variable `CONFIG_RUN` prior to starting the services to the desired file name.
 The variable is set during container creation, so in order to change, it needs to be recreated.